abhalkar/jenkins-cicd/README.md

         - allow the 8080 port
         - url:- ip:8080:app-name/   -> to verify

-## lets setup a pipeline for all pull,build,test, deploy
+## lets setup a pipeline for all pull,build,test, deploy  for application
     - node 1
         - lauch a new instace(node1)
         - # curl -O https://dlcdn.apache.org/tomcat/tomcat-8/v8.5.79/bin/apache-tomcat-8.5.79.zip